 Ingredients You’ll Need

-These ingredients give this recipe its appealing vibrant color and rich flavor.
+These ingredients are all important to give this Catalina Dressing Recipe its appealing vibrant color and rich flavor.

 Ingredient Subs and Swaps